drexlerd/flatmemory/README.md

 ## Example

 In this example, we use a `Builder` to serialize a 2-dimensional `Vector` of `uint16_t` into a sequence of bytes.
 A respective `View` can interpret the data.
+For a sequence of `N` insert operations, zero memory allocations on average are needed to construct a two dimensional vector (assuming a fixed size), and the usual `log(N)` memory allocations are needed to store them in a buffer that uses doubling strategy for memory allocation.
+Instead of reallocating memory, an additional buffer segment of double the size is allocated.

 ```cpp
 #include <flatmemory/flatmemory.hpp>